jenkinsci/venafi-codesigning-plugin/README.md

 This plugin is compatible with:

- * Trust Protection Platform 20.2 or later.
+ * TLS Protect Datacenter (formerly known as Trust Protection Platform) 20.2 or later.
  * Venafi CodeSign Protect client tools 20.2 or later.

 ## Client tools installation caveats